EichlerLab/pav/CONFIG.md

 1. Clusters of SNVs.
 1. Clusters of indels.

-* inv_sig_filter [svindel; string]: Determine which inversion signature patterns PAV should try to resolve into an inversion call.
+* inv_sig_filter ["svindel"; string]: Determine which inversion signature patterns PAV should try to resolve into an inversion call.
 See the four recognized signatures above.
     * single_cluster: Accept signatures from only clustered SNVs or clustered indels.
 This will cause PAV to search sites and maximize sensitivity for small inversions.
 There is a steep performance cost, and possibly a